Skip to content

 Frequently Asked Questions

-How do I safely configure a custom event loop policy in Python 3.12+?
+How do I configure a custom event loop in Python 3.12+ without the deprecated policy API?

 What is the actual performance impact of loop.set_debug(True)?